milk-ninja/nursing-station-rb/README.md

       * TBD
       * header: Auth-Token

-      Returns 200 OK on Success and 401 Unauthorized if no user found or incorrect user data.
+      Returns 200 OK on Success and 401 Unauthorized if no user found or incorrect place data.

       **Request:**